The origin of the dance belt is lost in the annals of history.

 WendyKnit was the first to offer a dance belt with a 3" waistband, darted pouch, and thong back.
 They introduced it with ads in DANCE magazine touting their "support for the male dancer".
 This model has become the template for most contemporary dance belts.

 If any reader has experience with vintage dance belts, and can add to this narrative, please e-mail the Doctor.
-Samples and pictures are greatly appreciated.
+Samples or pictures are greatly appreciated.